 Want to see something unique in Belgium?
 Discover "Le Pays Noir" in the forgotten city of Charleroi, from underground parties, abandoned buildings to the most depressing street in Belgium.
 The city organizes urbex-walks with a guide who tells you all about the abandoned charm of the city.
-I did the urbex exploration on my own but click here to see the tours.

 Why "Le Pays Noir"?

-Charleroi was known for its industrial activities back in the days.
+Charleroi was known for its industrial activities back in the day.
 The city was the prime source for coal mines and steel industries and when they had to shut down, the problems came with it.
-Even up to today the city has a hard time recovering from their past.
-In a recent study, Charleroi was declared the ugliest city in the world.
-Although that might be a hard thing to say, the city owns it and organizes tours for the dark tourists alongside the most depressing street in Belgium, abandoned buildings, forgotten underground, and splendid graffiti walls.

 Next to attracting tourists, the city is making improvements on infrastructure and overall satisfaction of its citizens, but with budgetary problems, the road is still long.
 Nevertheless, I find that Charleroi has a charm when it comes to the old buildings taking you back in history.
-I invite you today on a do-it-yourself trip through the abandoned charm of Charleroi.

 The Powerplant IM